osinkolu/FarmX/README.md

 Download FarmX APK - [here](https://drive.google.com/file/d/1Tmi64gGnJCkdisvvIvoHpF-hs2tbrP5A/view?usp=sharing)

 ## Project Structure
-The project consists of Four main components, each in a separate branch (for the sake of deployment):
+The project consists of Five main components, Four are in a separate branch (for the sake of deployment):

 * crop-recommender-system: This branch contains the code for the crop recommender system.
 It is a machine leraaning model trained on a dataset of recommended crops and soil data to recommend the best crops to farmers based on their soil composition and environmental conditions. https://github.com/osinkolu/FarmX/tree/CropRecommendation